My father in law hears what he wants to hear. It can make life very interesting and often difficult.

 Learning to Listen

-- Choose to listen.
+- You have to choose to listen.
 I have caught myself working on a project and just passively listening to the person sharing with me.
 It has gotten me into trouble when the sharing was a request from a young child with scissors.
 It has left me at a loss when the sharing was from someone spilling their heart.
 I have to make the choice to stop what I am doing – or what I deem at that moment to be most important – and actually listen to the words that are offered.

 I am not in a position to fix the menfolk around my house.
 If that were possible, I would have done a lot of fixing a long time ago.
 I can allow their actions to teach me about my own.
 Seeing them choose not to hear the words makes me more aware of my own need to hear what others are saying.